Binboi Docs/Getting Started/Quick Start

 # npm (all platforms)

-npm install -g @binboi/cli
+npm install -g @miransas/binboi

 # Homebrew (macOS / Linux)

-brew install binboi/tap/binboi
+brew install miransas/tap/binboi

-# Direct binary (Linux x64)
+# Direct binary (Linux / macOS)

-curl -fsSL https://dl.binboi.dev/install.sh | shVerify the install:
+curl -fsSL https://binboi.com/install.sh | shVerify the install:

 binboi --version